LukeGrahamLandry/Lox/bootstrap/clox/README.md

 It knows it found a literal if the token is STRING, NUMBER, BOOLEAN, or NIL.
 It uses the group of characters referenced in the source code array to create a value of the correct c type.
-It puts a Value in the constants array and writes OP_GET_CONSTANT then the index to the bytecode.
+It puts a Value in the constants array and writes OP_GET_CONSTANT then its index to the bytecode.
+Constants are deduplicated.
+When the compiler adds a new constant, it loops through all existing ones to check if that value is already there.